 Can a Person Be Held Without Bail?

 Yes.
 A person can be held without bail in certain circumstances.
 If a person is on probation and they violate their probation, they can he held without bail pending the resolution of their violation of probation.
 Additionally, a person can be remanded and held without bail pending their trial date if a Judge determines that they pose a significant flight risk or threat to the community.

-Our Lawyers at Clark & Clark Can Help You Get a Bail Reduction
+Our Lawyers at Clark, Clark & Noonan, LLC.
+Can Help You Get a Bail Reduction

 If someone you know has been accused of a crime and held in the county jail, our firm may be able to assist in obtaining a bail reduction for that individual.
 Our office offers a free initial consultation to anyone who has questions about bail reduction motions as well as any pending criminal matter.

-Contact our lawyers in Jersey City today at 732-303-7857for your free consultation.
-Clark & Clark provides criminal defense to clients in Jersey City, Essex, Hudson and surrounding areas of New Jersey.
+Contact our lawyers in Wall, New Jersey at 732-303-7857 for your free consultation.
+Clark, Clark & Noonan, LLC. provides criminal defense to clients throughout New Jersey.